Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 In one read

-AIDA Architecture is the application of Elias Lewis's 1898 buyer-decision sequence to page geography.
-Attention catches the buyer (Pain pages, in buyer language).
-Interest holds them (Atlas concepts, conceptual depth).
+Buyer Decision Routing is the application of Elias Lewis's 1898 buyer-decision sequence to page geography.
+Pain pages catch the buyer in buyer language.
+Atlas pages hold them with conceptual depth.

 The structural read

-Desire moves them (Solutions pages, the service shape).
-Action closes them (Apply pages, one concrete next step).
+Service pages move them with the offer shape.
+Apply pages close with one concrete next step.
 The architecture is the funnel; the funnel is the route; the route is the conversion lever.
-Sites that treat AIDA as theory and not geography ship pages that read well and convert poorly.
+Sites that treat decision routing as theory and not geography ship pages that read well and convert poorly.

 Section 02 · Why it matters